Dangxl/PD-cell-type-MR/README.md

 and only eQTL data from day 52 (differentiation of iPSC toward dopaminergic neurons for 52 days) were used in this study.
 To investigate the effect of oxidative stress on gene expression, Jerber et al. also conducted an eQTL analysis by treating the differentiated dopaminergic neurons with rotenone.
-More details about the eQTL of dopaminergic neurons can be found in the study of Jerber et al.1
+More details about the eQTL of dopaminergic neurons can be found in the study of Jerber et al.

 #Outcome data
 The largest PD GWAS reported by Nall et al.3 was used in this study.
 Briefly, Nall et al.